A framework for missing-energy searches with anomalous light vectors: Anomaly cancellation and model selection

 For $N_\Psi = 4$, either two DL pairs, or one DL pair and two ML fields are possible.
 For the latter case, no acceptable model is found.
 Thus, we consider two DL pairs defined as \be \ee Valid solutions require $\X_1 = -\X_4$ and $\X_2 = -\X_3$ with $\X_S=\X_1+\X_2$ (see Appendix~\ref{subApp:N=4}), and are shown in Table~\ref{tab:sol2DL}.

 We remark that these solutions exhibit a degeneracy in the $\X$ charge under an arbitrary global shift, which can be fixed so as to forbid anomalon-SM fermion mixing, either via Dirac mass terms or via Yukawa operators involving the Higgs field.
-The specific realization $\X = 1/6$, for the first row in Table~\ref{tab:sol2DL} has been studied in \cite{Michaels:2020fzj,Armbruster:2025jqs}.
+The specific realization $\X = 1/6$, for the first row in Table~\ref{tab:sol2DL} has been studied in the context of the phenomenology of gauged $\U(1)_B$ in \cite{Michaels:2020fzj,Armbruster:2025jqs} and with a focus on dark matter in \cite{Ellis:2017tkh}.

 The naturalness bounds shown for $N_\Psi=3,4$ do not include the one-loop contribution from anomalon Yukawa interactions with the SM Higgs, which, when present, depends on the specific couplings.
 The resulting estimate is therefore conservative.